Last Updated on January 22, 2023

 A Better Way to Pick Locks?

-Here’s my idea for a lockpicking minigame which you might find more enjoyable than the rules presented in the base game.
+Here’s my idea for a lockpicking minigame that you might find more enjoyable than the rules presented in the base game.

 Just to quickly state our design objectives…